labseven/SoftDes-Final-Project/README.md

 sudo pip install -r requirements.txt
 ```
 After installing these packages, go to the top of our github page (this page) and clone the repository or download the zip file (the green "clone or download" button).
-You then have the project on your computer will all the supporting class files.
+You then have the project on your computer with all the supporting class files.

 ## Usage
 To run code from terminal in Ubuntu, navigate to the proper folder and run the command "python3 evolution.py"